cyberiums/cyberdoc/docs/_getting-started/index.md

 ### Javascript Console

-Once you have an account and Geth is running, you can interact with it by opening another terminal and using the following command to open a JavaScript console:
+Once you have an account and Geth Flavours is running, you can interact with it by opening another terminal and using the following command to open a JavaScript console:

 ```shell